- Citizens' Guide to Transportation Planning

 -RTF 10C (Leelanau, Benzie, and Grand Traverse Counties)

 This initiative is a statewide project created and funded by Michigan Department of Transportation (MDOT).
 Its purpose is to inventory and map non-motorized recreational trails.
 In 2005, 13 counties from the western side of MDOT’s North Region were asked to provide recreational data either by attending data collection meetings or by providing digital data.
-NWMCOG staff inventoried the recreational data, digitized the collected data, and used the data to create a mapping project.
-Maps were published as of October, 2006.
+Networks Northwest staff inventoried the recreational data, digitized the collected data, and used the data to create a mapping project.
+Maps are updated every three years and are available by request.
+Electronic maps can be found here:

 Leelanau Scenic (M-22, M-109, M-204) Heritage Route: Networks Northwest’s Regional Planning Department works with communities along the corridor in Leelanau County to implement enhancement, road safety, education, and preservation projects that fulfill the goals and objectives as stated in the Leelanau Scenic Heritage Route Management Plan.